Quickstart Guide

 Fix any reported issues before proceeding.

-Step 4: Start the Goma Gateway Server
+4. Start the Gateway

 docker run --rm --name goma-gateway \